Google Analytics Tools List: Top 39 Tools Recommended By GA4 Experts

 - Capability to show SEO information about any page being inspected

-We did warn you that Simo Ahava had developed a lot of Google Analytics tools.
-The GA Hit Validator is another of his handy offerings to add to your analytics toolkit.
+The Google Analytics Validator is another of Simo’s offerings to add to your analytics toolkit.
 This particular tool is a Google Sheets add-on.
 It can be easily added to any sheet, via the ‘add-ons’ option on the main toolbar.
 The add-on allows you to build a spreadsheet of all the accounts, properties and views you have access to in Google Analytics.
-That works as a really handy master list of all that information.

-That’s not the end of the tool’s utility, though.
 You can also use it to select any property and populate a second sheet.
 The second sheet will display the custom dimensions configured in the chosen property.
-It will also show you the hits which those custom dimensions have collected in the past seven days.
+It will also show you the events which those custom dimensions have collected in the past seven days.
 That allows you to see which aren’t collecting data and make any changes you wish.

 That makes it much simpler to identify when you have problems or issues that need attention.
 The extension’s new ‘Insert GTM Container’ feature is another handy tool.
 It lets you test and tweak your GTM container snippets.
 That’s without needing another extension like the GTM Injector.
 There’ll be more on that particular tool a bit later.